Bitcoin-ABC/bitcoin-abc/depends/README.md

 - `JOBS`: Number of jobs to use for each package build
 - `FORCE_USE_SYSTEM_CLANG`: (EXPERTS ONLY) When cross-compiling for macOS, use Clang found in the system's `$PATH` rather than the default prebuilt release of Clang from llvm.org.
-Clang 8 or later is required.
+Clang 8 or later is required
+- `LOG`: Use file-based logging for individual packages.
+During a package build its log file resides in the `depends` directory, and the log file is printed out automatically in case of build error.
+After successful build log files are moved along with package archives

 If some packages are not built, for example by building the depends with `make NO_WALLET=1`, the appropriate options should be set when building Bitcoin